Feb 1, 2022

 It’s winter in New England, and we all know what that means: It’s cold.
 It’s dreary.
-It’s dark at 4 p.m.
+It’s dark by 5 p.m.
 The last thing we want to do is work out.

 Ironically, all of the reasons that make us want to hibernate in winter also make it one of the most vital times of the year for us to stay active.
 Studies show that exercising can be an important way to beat the winter blues, stay socially connected and keep us from packing on pounds from the holidays.
 Research also shows that being physically active in colder conditions can help us boost our immunity during cold and flu season and also transform belly and thigh fat into calorie-burning fat more than exercising in warmer weather.

 So how can we make our winter workouts more enjoyable?
 I tell my clients there are three keys to success: make a plan, be flexible and celebrate small wins.

 I encourage my clients to schedule workouts in their calendar just like they would any important meeting because it makes movement a priority and keeps them accountable.
 Better yet, I tell them to invite a friend for even more fun!
 I also recommend looking at the weather forecast for the week ahead and planning workouts around that, especially outdoor activities.
 If it’s going to be 45 degrees and sunny on Tuesday, book a walk or run day.
 If it’s going to snow on Saturday, plan on playing in the snow with your kids.

 Be sure to pack the right gear—if you’re exercising outside, wear light layers, cover your mouth if it’s cold, apply sunscreen, and no matter what you’re doing, bring a water bottle (it’s important to stay hydrated in every season).
 You can pack your gym bag the night before and put it near the door so you can grab it and go in the morning.